Culture, Arts & Media

 The official federal portal is strongest when it points away from itself.

 The site exists to connect users to holdings from the Library of Congress, National Archives, Smithsonian, National Park Service, Holocaust Memorial Museum, and other partner institutions.
-That is the real point.
+That is the practical point.
 Heritage months are thin if they remain White House language only.
 They become useful when teachers, archivists, students, and local communities use them to recover actual material.

 That is also why Jewish American Heritage Month can do things a single museum exhibit cannot.
 It lets schools teach Jewish labor history, lets archives surface military service records and immigration material, lets synagogues build local public programs, and lets cultural institutions place Jewish stories inside American history rather than beside it.